Click Energy vs EnergyAustralia

 Both Click Energy and EnergyAustralia are available in: NSW, VIC, QLD, SA.
 Click Energy is available in NSW, VIC, QLD, SA, and EnergyAustralia in NSW, VIC, QLD, SA, ACT.

-Comparing average usage rates and customer satisfaction ratings in our dataset, Click Energy scores higher on both metrics.
+Based on average usage rates in our dataset, Click Energy offers a more competitive rate.
 The right choice for you depends on your state, usage patterns, and whether you have solar panels.

 Switching electricity retailers in Australia is straightforward.
 You can switch online, by phone, or through an independent comparison service.
 The process typically takes 2–5 business days and you will not experience any interruption to your electricity supply.
 Check for any exit fees on your current plan before switching.